ccb-hms/nhanes-exploration/variables.md

           file = "nhanes-variables.csv", row.names = FALSE)
 ```

+Actually, to be useful, this also needs to record how many unique
+participants each variable has records for, because many variables are
+very similar, but with substantially different coverage.
+This will
+require actually loading and inspecting the relevant datasets.

 # Participant ID

 Participants in different tables are matched by `SEQN`.
 However, not all